 NeMo Framework End-to-End Workflow Example

-This workflow provides a full end-to-end example of preparing a dataset and training a foundation model based on Llama-3.1-8B using the re-designed NeMo 2.0 for NeMo Framework.
-This guide will be split into sub-sections to describe each part in detail.
+This workflow provides a full end-to-end example of preparing a dataset and training a hybrid SSM foundation model based on Nemotron-H using the redesigned NeMo 2.0 for NeMo Framework.
+This guide is split into sub-sections to describe each part in detail.

-NeMo 2.0 now uses a Pythonic API which allows it to be integrated with IDEs such as Visual Studio Code (VS Code) and supports type checking.
+NeMo 2.0 now uses a Pythonic API that allows it to be integrated with IDEs such as Visual Studio Code (VS Code) and supports type checking.

-While this guide demonstrates pre-training a Llama-3.1-8B model from scratch, it can be modified to train any supported model with NeMo 2.0.
+While this guide demonstrates pre-training a Nemotron-H 8B model from scratch, you can modify it to train any supported model with NeMo 2.0.
 For more information about NeMo 2.0, including the latest list of supported models, see the NVIDIA NeMo Framework User Guide.

 Requirements